kevinsogo/compgen/docs/preparation.md

 single_case 10 100000 > $
 ```

-The first arguments will be taken from `generators` in `details.json`.
+The program used will be taken from `generators` in `details.json`; in this case, `single_case.py`.
+They can be in any language.
+A `!` at the beginning means "run this bash command as is".
+Comments begin with `#`.

-This is similar to Polygon's system, though more limited since you have to use `$`, etc. This is a bit limited in expessive power for now, but we'd like to change that soon.
+This is similar to Polygon's system, though more limited, since you have to use `$`, etc. This is a bit limited in expessive power for now, but we'll change that soon.